erinrolson/erinrolson.github.io/_posts/2022-06-30-GSOC-first-blog.md

 ### Coding begins!
 Phase 1.1 - Implement LSCPB

 My first task was to implement LSCPB in the `spopt` library.
 Though I had been studying a great deal leading up to the coding period I was still very nervous about the implementation; there is a lot to learn when you're new to optimization, pulp solvers, github, git, object-oriented programming, and probably other things I'm forgetting!
-The thing is, I have enough experience stretching myself and working through challenging tasks that I was confident I wouldn't fail, it may be hard, but I wouldn't fail, knowing that certainly helped!
+The thing is, I have enough experience stretching myself and working through challenging tasks that I was confident I wouldn't fail, it may be hard, but I wouldn't fail.
+Knowing that certainly helped!

+Leading up to my first meeting of the coding phase I was sort of panicing - oh no, I've been working on this for days and I don't feel like I'm making the progress necessary to stay on track with the program timeline!
+Que the sending of a *slightly* paniced gitter message to my mentors requesting assistance in our meeting the next day.
+I wanted to be sure they'd be primed to help me ahead of the meeting if I still hadn't made progress by then, but after a few extra hours of work, I was getting more confident that I had actually built the pulp problem properly, at least mostly!
+The meeting went well and the metors were very generous toward me and the work I had done as well as providing feedback on github best practices and the next steps I needed to take for solving LSCPB.

 I use Anaconda to setup my python environment.
 I use VS Code to edit the `spopt` package.
 I like Jupyter notebooks for deving my code.